selwynpolit/d9book/book/dtt.md

   $this->captureScreenshot();
 ```

-The output appears as png files like:
+The output appears as PNG files, like:

 ![Output files](/images/output-files.png)